Is an SI Clarity Diamond a Good Deal?

 Reading a Clarity Chart

-After you’ve narrowed your choices, take a look at the diamond’s grading report or certification.
+After you’ve narrowed your choices, take a look at the diamond’s grading report.
 Reports from reputable labs like the GIA and AGS will always have a diagram or “plot” of a diamond, indicating the location and type of clarity features.

 You’ll see views from the top and bottom, noting the different features.
 Look at their location and size, then see if you can notice them in the diamond video.
 Keep in mind that the diamond may be rotated from its view in the diagram.